-Encouraged by the expansion of Webster & Horsfall's wire-works, house building here was well under way by 1888.
+Encouraged by the expansion of Webster & Horsfall's wire-works at Hay Mills, house building here was well under way by 1888.
 The local clay supplied the brickworks which is now the site of Brickfields Road.

 By 1873 there was a school, later known as St Cyprian's Church School.
 This school for the children of the wire workers was supported by Mr Horsfall, with some 70 attending.

 In 1892 the school transferred to the Yardley School Board and closed when Redhill Board School opened later that year.
 This school initially had accommodation for 540 children and for a further 428 when the new infant department opened two years later.
 The final housing development in the area was the Redhill estate which was complete by 1911.

 For 19th-century Ordnance Survey maps of Birmingham go to British History Online.